Omerdan03/DanzDSTools/README.md

 # DanzDSTools

-This repo cantained basic tools for data sciance.
+This repo cantained basic tools for data science.

 ## SQL tools -
 connect_to_mysql